PandaSaidWhat/StylePanel-Forge/README.md

 # StylePanel
-### Powered by UCP (Universe Control Panel)
-#### Structured Prompt Architecture for Forge
+### Structured prompt control layer for Forge — *powered by UCP*
-**SD 1.x • SDXL • Flux**

-StylePanel is a workflow-oriented extension for Forge (Neo) that introduces structured, repeatable prompt composition through a controlled injection system.
+StylePanel is a workflow-centric extension for **Forge (Neo)**
+that introduces structured, repeatable prompt composition using a controlled injection system called **UCP (Universe Control Panel)**.

+This extension is designed for:

+- **Stable Diffusion 1.x**
+- **SDXL**
+- **Flux**

-It is not a tag list.
+StylePanel is not just a tag list — it’s a prompt orchestration layer built for clarity, consistency, and modular control.

-It is a prompt control layer.

 ---

-# Philosophy

-Prompting often becomes inconsistent over time.

-StylePanel enforces structure without removing creative flexibility.

-It separates:

-- Style components
-- User intent
-- Injection behavior
-- Generation execution

-You decide how structured your workflow should be.
+## 🚀 Why StylePanel Exists

+Prompting without structure can easily become inconsistent and messy.
+StylePanel’s goal is to:

+- Enforce structured visual elements
+- Reduce repeated typing
+- Prevent prompt drift
+- Improve prompt reproducibility

+UCP (Universe Control Panel) is the core — the mechanism that controls how style components are *injected* into the generation pipeline.

 ---

-# Core Architecture

-StylePanel operates around a Unified Control Panel (UCP) system.
+## 🧠 UCP Modes (How it Works)

-The UCP governs how style data moves from dropdown selections into Forge’s generation pipeline.
+StylePanel introduces three operational modes that govern how style data moves from dropdowns into Forge’s prompt pipeline.

-It introduces three operational modes designed for different workflow philosophies.

----

-# UCP Modes

-## 1. Manual Mode — Inject Only
+### **1. Manual Mode — Inject Only**

-Full user control.

-- Style selections populate locked preview fields.
+- Styles populate locked preview fields.
-- Press **Inject** to transfer tags into the positive/negative prompt boxes.
+- You must click **Inject** to transfer tags into the prompt.
 - No automatic generation.
-- Nothing is sent to Forge without explicit action.

-Best suited for:
-- Precision workflows
-- Prompt purists
+- Best for prompt purists and controlled editing.
-- Controlled iterative editing

 ---

-## 2. Semi-Auto Mode — Assisted Composition
+### **2. Semi-Auto Mode — Assisted Composition**

-Structured prompting with manual refinement.

-- Style selections populate preview fields.
-- Preview becomes editable.
+- Styles populate preview, and preview becomes editable.
-- **Inject** transforms into **Generate (UCP Mode)**.
+- The **Inject** button becomes **Generate (UCP Mode)**.
-- When pressed:
-  - Prompt field content
-  - Preview content
-  - Manual edits
-  are merged and sent to Forge's generate function.

-Best suited for:
-- Power users
+- When pressed, all prompt + preview + edits merge and generate.
-- Hybrid control workflows
+- Great for hybrid workflows and live tweaking.
-- Live stream environments

 ---

-## 3. Auto Mode — Locked Pipeline
+### **3. Auto Mode — Locked Pipeline**

-Fully structured generation.

-- Style selections inject automatically.
+- Styles inject automatically.
-- Preview fields remain locked.
+- Preview is locked.
-- Content is sent directly to **Generate (raw)**.
+- Everything goes straight to **Generate (raw)**.
-- No manual interference.

-Best suited for:
-- Preset pipelines
-- Stream automation
-- Consistent visual identity workflows
-- Environments where prompt drift must be avoided
+- Useful for automated pipelines and consistent, no-drift workflows (e.g., streaming).

 ---

-# Feature Set
+## 🔧 Features

-- Structured style categories
+- Structured style categories:
-  (Image Type, Framing, Camera, Atmosphere, Expression, Lighting, Stability)
+  - Image Type
+  - Framing
+  - Camera
+  - Atmosphere
+  - Expression
+  - Lighting
+  - Stability

 - JSON-driven configuration
-  All styles are defined externally.
-No code modification required.
+  (No core code changes required)

 - Cross-model compatibility
-  Designed to function across:
+  Works with:
   - Stable Diffusion 1.x
   - SDXL
   - Flux

 - Optional negative tag handling
-  When supported by the active model.
+  (Where supported by the model)

-  Note: Negative tag injection is disabled in Flux mode, as Forge does not utilize negative prompts for Flux models.

 - Live preview system
-  Clear visibility of injected prompt components.
+  (See injected prompt components before generate)

-- Stability tagging control
-  Prevents accidental prompt degradation in automated modes.

 ---

-# Configuration

-All styles are defined in JSON files.

-You can:

-- Add new categories
-- Remove existing ones
-- Modify tag behavior
-- Create model-specific presets
-- Build structured style ecosystems

-The UI dynamically reflects the JSON structure.

-No recompilation or core modification required.
+## ⚠️ Flux Note

+Negative tag injection is intentionally disabled in Flux mode
+because Forge does not utilize negative prompts with Flux-based models.

 ---

-# Design Intent

-StylePanel does not replace prompting.

-It:

-- Reduces repetition
-- Enforces structural clarity
-- Prevents prompt drift
-- Enables reproducible visual identity
-- Supports both manual and automated workflows

-Manual users retain precision.
-Auto users gain consistency.
-Stream users gain control.

----

-# Installation
+## 📁 Installation

 1. Clone or download this repository.
 2. Place the `StylePanel` directory inside your Forge extensions folder.